 Woonona Public School believes that individual and whole school recognition of student effort and achievement are vital in promoting positive student attitudes, behaviours and values.
-It is important that students are acknowledged for displaying the school's values and learner qualities to ensure that they strive to achieve their personal best at school and beyond into their adult life.
-The Woonona Public School Positive Recognition System in conjunction with individual class management systems provides students with frequent, intermittent and long term positive recognition opportunities to ensure that students have positive experiences at school.
-These strategies are effective in building a sense of school community and further enhancing students' understanding of the school's core values of respect, responsibility, effort and cooperation and the qualities of a learner.
+It is important that students are acknowledged for displaying the school's values to ensure that they strive to achieve their personal best at school and beyond, and into their adult life.
+The Woonona Public School Positive Recognition System in conjunction with individual class management systems, provides students with frequent, intermittent and long-term positive recognition opportunities to ensure that students have positive experiences at school.
+These strategies are effective in building a sense of school community and further enhancing students' understanding of the school's core values of Respect, Responsibility, Co-operation and effort and the qualities of a learner.